MatthewVance/unbound-docker/README.md

 ### k3s usage

-> The method described here is basic and I would not recommend it for larger environments atm.
+> The method described here is basic and not recommended for larger environments.

-In order to spin the deployment up use:
+To spin the deployment up use:

 ```
 kubectl apply -f unbound-main-conf.yml -f other-files.yml ...